Edinburgh-Genome-Foundry/DnaCauldron/README.rst

 An assembly plan is simply defined by a list of assemblies:

 .. code:: python

    # Define an assembly plan as a list of Assembly objects
-   assembly_plan = dc.AssemblyPlan(assemblies=[...])
+   assembly_plan = dc.AssemblyPlan(assemblies=[assembly_1, ...])

    # Or import an assembly plan from spreadsheets:
    assembly_plan = dc.AssemblyPlan.from_spreadsheet(
        spreadsheet="batch_1.csv", # could also be an xls(x) file
        assembly_class=dc.Type2sRestrictionAssembly
    )

-See this example for a spreadsheet defining assemblies (or this example for a spreadsheet with more parameters).
+See these different examples for a spreadsheet defining assemblies.

-A nice thing is that assembly plans can be hierarchical (i.e. have an assembly's construct serve as a part of another assembly).
+Assembly plans can be hierarchical (i.e. have an assembly's construct serve as a part in another assembly).
 DNA Cauldron will automatically figure out the dependencies between assemblies and sort the order in which they should be simulated.

 The simulation and reporting on an assembly plan is very similar to that of a single assembly:

 .. code:: python

-   plan_simulation = assembly_plan.simulate(sequence_repository=sequence_respository)
+   plan_simulation = assembly_plan.simulate(sequence_respository)

    # Get a list of dictionnaries with data on each construct
-   plan_simulation.get_all_constructs_data()
+   plan_simulation.compute_all_construct_data_dicts()

+   # Write a detailed report on each assembly and on the plan as a whole
    plan_simulation.write_report("my_assembly_simulation.zip")
-**Try it online !** Use `this web service <http://cuba.genomefoundry.org/simulate_gg_assemblies>`_ to predict the outcome of a batch of (possibly combinatorial) Type 2S assemblies.

 Installation
 -------------